sharkymark/coder-hw/README.md

 1. search workspaces with a filter e.g., `owner:me` or `flask`
 1. list all users
 1. show authenticated user information
-1. list environment variable values with session token partially masked
+1. list or override environment variable values
+1. Switch Coder deployments
 1. list deployment build information
 1. list health details of the Coder deployment
 1. start or stop a workspace from a list